-In addition to working at some of the refuges when I am in La Paz, I help transport dogs which involves providing overnight foster care when a dog is being flown through LAX and has a connecting flight for the next day.
-My team of volunteers and I often go to airport to help walk the dogs, give them food and water, and prepare them for the next leg of their journey.
-We have helped over 60 dogs get transported through LAX.
+In addition to helping fund raise in the US, I help transport dogs which involves providing overnight foster care when a dog is being flown through LAX and has a connecting flight for the next day.
+My team of volunteers and I go to airport to help walk the dogs, give them food and water, and prepare them for the next leg of their journey.
+We have helped hundreds of dogs get transported through LAX.
 In fact, during one year, we were at LAX so many times we convinced the airport to up-grade and provide a small, secured and fenced relief station for animals traveling through one of the terminals.

 I have often taken dogs home with me from La Paz where I foster them until they are adopted.
 Of course, I always make sure that the prospective home is the right one for the dog.
 I am also in contact with no-kill shelters and organizations in the US that take dogs from Mexico and help find them good homes.
 We advocate working within the local La Paz community to find suitable homes for the dogs, educating new dog owners along the way.
 But there are so many strays in the area, there are just not enough homes for them all.
 So working with other organizations means we can rescue more.
 In fact, our family has adopted 3 rescued dogs from La Paz and they, are of course, loved members of our family now.

 To contact Michele via email: MM@BajaDogsLaPaz.org